 Cooking with Kids

-One great way to help kids eat healthy, balanced meals is to involve them in the cooking of those meals.
+One great way to help kids eat balanced meals is to involve them in the cooking of those meals.
 Getting kids in the kitchen helps in many ways:

 - Teaches them how to cook for themselves, which is a handy skill as they get older